GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/5_policy_gradient_algorithms.typ

 The clipping function prevents large updates when the new policy diverges too far from the old one, thus preserving stability.
 This constitutes the primary innovation of #acr("PPO") over #acr("TRPO") as it enforces a constraint on the policy update size without the need to deal with an explicitly constrained optimization problem.

-The second component of the loss is the *value function loss*, typically a squared error between the predicted value and the empirical return:
+The second component of the loss is the value function loss, typically a squared error between the predicted value and the empirical return:
 $
   #ppo-value-loss-theta = lr(
     [